-In this article we will learn how to use Raspberry Pi Pico with microPython.
-This might have been the fastest ever I took to blink a LED on any board.
+In this article we will learn how to program Raspberry Pi Pico with microPython.
+This might have been the fastest ever I took to blink an LED on any board.
 It only requires a few simple steps and you are up and running.
+MicroPython is a subset of the Python language, so loved and widely used around the world.

 You are going to need:

-Now we will supply the microPython firmware to the Pico.
+As a first step, we will supply/flash the microPython firmware to the Pico board.
+This is necessary since these boards generally come with Arduino firmware and support.
 Press and hold the BOOTSEL button of the Pico while connecting its USB cable to the computer.
 Once the cable is connected to the computer, release BOOTSEL.
 You will see a new drive in your file explorer (e.g. Windows explorer).

-With the Pico connected to the computer, open the Thonny IDE and go to “Tools > Options > Interpreter”.
+With the Pico board connected to the computer, open the Thonny IDE and go to “Tools > Options > Interpreter”.
 Select “Micropython (Raspberry Pi Pico” and the COM port that represents your Pico (there will ideally be only one, select it).
-Click “OK”.
+If you don’t know which COM port your Raspberry Pi Pico became, press the Windows button and type “Device manager”.

 There is a console in the bottom of the Thonny IDE, which (if the above steps were successful) wil show something like this.